not-navyblue/UnHax/README.md

 ## What the mod contains:
 ### Buildings:
-**UnHax Mode - Base**: an "*almost* one-size-fits-all" building that includes many things such as gold, food, culture, science, production, happiness, unit XP, and great person points (except Great General and Great Prophet), all in large quantities, as well as some unit promotions that are otherwise exclusive or difficult to obtain, and extra specialist slots.
+**UnHax Mode - Base**: an "*almost* one-size-fits-all" building that provides many things such as gold, food, culture, science, production, happiness, unit XP, and great person points (except Great General and Great Prophet), all in large quantities, as well as some unit promotions that are otherwise exclusive or difficult to obtain, and extra specialist slots.
 Limited to the capital city only, cannot be sold, and is destroyed when the capital falls.
 (Added in v1.0; renamed in v1.1)<br>